Sierra Madre de Oaxaca

-The Sierra Madre de Oaxaca is a mountain range in southern Mexico.
+The Sierra Madre de Oaxaca is a mountain range in southeastern Mexico.
 It is primarily in the state of Oaxaca, and extends north into the states of Puebla and Veracruz.

 Geography

 The mountain range begins at Pico de Orizaba, and extends in a southeasterly direction for 300 km until reaching the Isthmus of Tehuantepec.
 Peaks in the Sierra Madre de Oaxaca average 2,500 m in elevation, with some peaks exceeding 3,000 m.
 Cerro Zempoaltépetl is the highest peak in the range.

 The Sierra is composed of several sub-ranges, including the Sierra de Zongolica–Sierra Mazateca between the Río Blanco canyon and the Santo Domingo River, the Sierra Juárez between the Santo Domingo and Cajones rivers, the Sierra de Villa Alta south of the Cajones River, the Sierra Ixtlán southwest of the Sierra Juárez, and the Sierra Mixe in the southeast.

 The eastern slopes of the range are wetter, intercepting moisture-laden winds from the Gulf of Mexico.
 A number of drier valleys, including the Tehuacán and Cuicatlán valleys and Valley of Oaxaca, lie to the west in the rain shadow of the range.

 Other major mountain range systems in the region are the Sierra Madre del Sur to the south and southwest along the Pacific coast, and the Sierra Madre de Chiapas to the east across the Isthmus of Tehuantepec.

 The Blanco River rises at the northern end of the range, and cuts a large canyon through the Sierra on its way to the Gulf of Mexico.
 The Papaloapan River drains much of the northern and central Sierra, including both the eastern and western slopes of the range, before emptying into the Gulf of Mexico.
 At the eastern end, the northern slopes are drained by tributaries of the Coatzacoalcos River.
 The southern slopes are drained by several rivers, including the Verde-Atoyac and Tehuantepec, which empty into the Pacific.